 Since the outbreak of Coronavirus (COVID-19) in 2020, we’ve been constantly assessing the risks the virus poses to our mission, our members and the partners we work with.

 We’ve ensured the supply of energy to our members is maintained.
 We’ve given advice to Pay As You Go members, supported vulnerable members and stayed available to support our members by phone, email, and social media.

 How we assess the risks of coronavirus

-We considered the risks to our members and our engineering partners who cover meter repairs and installations.
-We also reviewed how our staff will stay safe when our East London offices are open again.
-Our planning was guided by:
+We consider the risks to our members and our fieldwork partners who visit our members’ homes.
+Our planning is guided by:

 our own risk policies

 Download a PDF of Bulb's risk assessment for engineer visits

 We're following government guidance, and in the areas where we are able to visit members’ homes, our engineering partners:

 call before the appointment, to check no one in the property has developed symptoms since the home visit was booked

 wear face masks and glasses, or full face visors, gloves which will be sanitized or changed between appointments, and comply with cleaning, hand washing and hygiene procedures